oracle/spring-cloud-oracle/database/starters/oracle-spring-boot-starter-samples/oracle-spring-boot-starter-sample-txeventqjms/README.md

 ## Create user and the Transactional Event Queue (TxEventQ)

 Log into the database as the `SYS` user and run the SQL script `setup.sql` located in the `sql` directory.
-The script creates a user called `TESTUSER` and a TxEventQ called `my-txeventq`.
+The script creates a user called `TESTUSER` and a TxEventQ called `my_txeventq`.

 ## Start the Consumer application